joergbrech/mapfix/README.rst

 License
 -------

-Distributed under the terms of the `MIT license`_, "Mapfix" is free and open source software
+Distributed under the terms of the `MIT license`_, Mapfix is free and open source software

 Issues